legop3/notes/networking concepts.md

             - SNMP
             - payload: the data that is passed between applications and the OS
             - data unit is a payload

+#
+        1/24/23

+PDU: protocol data unit - the technical name for a group of bits as it moves from one layer to the next and from one LAN to the next
+- technicians loosely call this group of bits a message or a transmission

+### chapter 2
+How computers find each other on networks

+MAC addresses
+- first 24 bits are known as the OUI (organizationally unique identifier)
+    - assigned by the IEEE
+    - each manufacturer has an OUI
+- last 24 bits make up the extension identifier or device ID
+    - manufactarers assign each NIC a unique device ID